Jičín: History

-The area of Jičín is inhabited almost 8,000 years thanks to the convenient geographical and climatic conditions.
+The area of Jičín has been inhabited for almost 8,000 years thanks to the convenient geographical and climatic conditions.
 The settlement in the area of today's town is first mentioned in 1143 in deed of foundation of the Strahov Monastery.
 The town of Jičín was founded in the 13th century on the place of the village Staré Místo near the Veliš Castle.
 It was moved northward to its present location shortly afterward, which was better protected by the Cidlina River.
 The first written mention of Jičín comes from a document by Queen Judith of Habsburg, the wife of King Wenceslaus II of Bohemia, dated 1 August 1293.
 The town was built with a regular street layout around a rectangular square and was surrounded by wooden fortifications with reinforced bastions and a trench.

 Jičín was first the royal town, but in 1337 King John of Bohemia sold it to the Wartenberg family, who owned it until the middle of the 15th century.
 The Hussite Wars did not affect the town much.
 During the 15th century, Jičín changed its lords several times until 1487, when it became a property of the House of Trčka of Lípa.
 With the succession of Vilém Trčka in 1540, the town began to be rebuilt in stone.
 The fortifications were rebuilt as well, with three gates connecting the centre with peripheries: the western Pražská Gate, the northern Holínská Gate, and the eastern Valdická Gate (1568–1578), which is the only one preserved today.
 After a large fire in 1572, most of the wooden houses were replaced by stone Renaissance buildings, often decorated with sgrafitti; the parish church was rebuilt as well.
 In 1587, Burjan Trčka had built a small castle.
 In 1607, Jičín was acquired by Zikmund Smiřický.
 The Smiřický family had built here a new larger castle, which replaced the castle of the Trčka family.